ioanclarke/glide/README.md

 This is a 2D platformer game mainly based around jumping and sliding (gliding).
-Built primarily using the awesome package [Arcade](https://arcade.academy/).
+Built primarily using the awesome [Arcade](https://arcade.academy/) library.